-1. The Research England Development (RED) Fund aims to support the development of the higher education sector's research and knowledge exchange in line with the developing priorities of Government and UK Research and Innovation (UKRI).
+- 1. The Research England Development (RED) Fund aims to support the development of the higher education (HE) sector's research and knowledge exchange in line with the developing priorities of Government and UK Research and Innovation (UKRI).
 The Fund will do this by supporting time-limited developmental projects for significant public benefit.
-Projects will most likely be collaborative in nature in order to secure benefits beyond the lead provider.

-Developing proposals to the RED Fund
+Projects will most likely be collaborative in nature in order to secure benefits beyond the lead provider. - 2.
+Bids to the RED Fund follow an iterative process where development of a proposal starts with a project idea and based on advice from Research England colleagues, may develop into a full business case over a period of months, with several draft bids considered by Research England.
+Sometimes we advise that proposals are unlikely to proceed so that bidders don't continue to pursue a bid without the prospect of success.